About the Awards

 Entrants can be nominated or can nominate themselves and are encouraged from across the global broadcast audience including manufacturers, broadcasters and service providers and all genres.

-Nominations are open until Monday 15th July 2019 and the winners will be announced at our inaugural awards ceremony on Saturday 14th September 2019 at IBC, Amsterdam.
-Find out more and reserve your place.
+Nominations are open until Monday 22nd July 2019 and the winners will be announced at our inaugural awards ceremony on Saturday 14th September 2019 at IBC2019, Amsterdam.
+Find out more about the ceremony.

 There are seven categories open for submissions.
 These include: